likelylogic/jest-chrome-faker/README.md

 The plan is to work on completing the high priority items first, then reviewing which of the low priority items would be worth adding.
 As there are various non-testable APIs (for example, Tab Capture) it is likely that only a portion of the API will be fully faked.

+### API integrity

+To ensure faithfulness to the APIs it mocks, the plan it to set up automated [Contract Tests](https://martinfowler.com/bliki/ContractTest.html) to compare the output of the source code against the real Chrome API.

 ## Contributing

 If you think you can help with further implementations: